Functional Safety (ISO26262) and Automotive SPICE Training

 How-to on executing testing processes to be compliant with ISO26262 and what criteria must be met to test ASIL rated components.
 Testing prerequisities; test environment; main goals and strategies; Integration and Verification methods required by ISO26262; exercises.

-regular / online
+/

-4h
+timer 4h

-FuSa for Management Training
+FuSa for management training

 The topics of this training include: what is the role of management in the ISO26262 process?
 How the implementation of ISO26262 can impact your organisation?
 Is it possible to combine ISO and ASPICE?
 How much effort more must be added to a “typical” non-ASIL project to make it ISO26262 rated?
 There are also modules on FuSa vs. ASPICE, FuSa in projects, FuSa early adoption advantages, Non-FuSa product development risks, and successful FuSa implementation.

-regular / online
+/

-2h
+timer 2h

 There are modules on functional safety concept, system architectural design, technical safety concept, system and integration testing and safety validation, plus exercises.

-regular / online
+/

-7h
+timer 7h

-regular / online
+/

-7h
+timer 7h

 For the following roles

-System Engineers
+System engineers

 Managers